huggingface/optimum/docs/README.md

 > The following guide is adapted from [🤗 Transformers](https://github.com/huggingface/transformers/tree/main/docs).

-To generate the documentation for 🤗 Optimum, simply run the following command from the root of this repository:
+To generate the documentation for 🤗 Optimum, simply run the following command from the root of the `optimum` repository:

 ```bash
 make doc BUILD_DIR=optimum-doc-build VERSION=main